AmoyCherry/fuzz-with-LLM/documents/notes/DataSet.md

 Rules:

-1. Extract syscall name and its parameters and its return value into one line;
+1. Extract syscall name and its parameters and its return value line by line;

 2. We will encounter entry trace first to get the syscall name and its parameters;